tangledhelix/DP_presidents/README.md

 </details>

 * [x] Fractions used throughout the book
+* [ ] Some images may be better off relocated.
+In particular, one is within a blockquote section (a party platform) and is therefore has narrower margins than the others.
+* [ ] Use `<section>` around some chapters?
+Some of the portraits appeared before the chapter start, in the printed book.
+Rather than move them to within the chapter, it may be possible to wrap the entire chapter in a `<section>` instead.
+Would need to verify how the ToC links would work, how the EPUB ToC would lay out, etc.
 * [ ] Abbreviations and other places to use `<abbr>` (including the aforementioned fractions, probably) are throughout the book.
 Many may just need to be caught in a smoothread, but some can be searched.
     * [ ] State initials (but not others such as `Vt.` or `Mass.`?)
     * [ ] Abbreviated names of political parties could be added (need to read for context)